hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ## Work In Progress

-Below features are still in progress:
+Below features are still in progress and will be implemented in Hazelcast 3.3.1 release:

 - Hazelcast Java client support for JCache
 - Statistics and MXBean support